AmGthrow/2048-AI/README.md

         *e.g. Up and down are invalid moves and don't actually change the state of the board, so the AI decides to try swiping left (it'll still swipe right later as well).*
  - **Expansion**
     - From the starting board, the AI tries to simulate performing the selected move and records how many points it got from it.

+        *e.g. After swiping left, two 128 tiles are merged and so 256 was added to the score.
+256 is then added to the score for "swipe left".*

  - **Simulation**
  - **Backpropogation**
 ## Installation and Usage